 of wage agreements

-The SCMO keeps a register of valid collective agreements, and employees’ and employers’ organizations, and non-affiliated employers, are obliged to send him copies of all collective agreements they conclude as soon as they are signed.
-Amendments to previously made collective agreements shall be sent to him in the same way.
-The same parties shall also send the conciliation and mediation officer copies of all pay-scales and terms of service issued on the basis of valid collective agreements.
+The SCMO keeps a register of valid collective agreements.
+Employees’ and employers’ organizations, and non-affiliated employers, are obliged to submit copies of all collective agreements they conclude as soon as they are signed.
+Amendments to previously made collective agreements must be submitted in the same way.
+This also applies to copies of all pay-scales and terms of service issued on the basis of collective agreements in force.